-The California State Legislature has declared that access to information concerning the conduct of the people's business is a fundamental and necessary right of every person in this state, as set forth in Article 1, Section 3, of the California Constitution and the California Public Records Act (PRA; Government Code, Section 6250 et seq.).
+The California State Legislature has declared that access to information concerning the conduct of the people's business is a fundamental and necessary right of every person in this state, as set forth in Article 1, Section 3, of the California Constitution and the California Public Records Act (PRA; Government Code, Section 7920.000.).

 These guidelines instruct Commission employees on how to handle requests for records under the PRA as well as inform the public about its rights to access Commission records under California law.
 These guidelines apply to requests for records held by the Commission.
 A PDF version of these guidelines can be downloaded (PDF)(opens in new tab) and a hard copy of these guidelines will be provided free of charge upon request.